 Impact of crime on individuals lifestyles is also a negative effect.
 A strong fear of crime has an impact on the lifestyle of many people.
 A study by Hough in 1995 showed that between one and two percent of people never go out at night as a result of being fearful of crime.
 This should not be the way individuals should live, we should all feel safe and secure.
 This becomes an undesirable circle because crime is more likely to happen when there are fewer witnesses.
 Many people no longer feel safe walking alone at night, and many individuals carry personal attack alarms to try to make themselves more secure.
 It may be argued that the fear of crime may affect people’s health due to stress related illnesses brought on by anger and resentment towards offenders.

-The cost of crime also has a negative on individuals.
+The cost of crime also has a negative impact on individuals.
 Physical Injuries can effect us individuals dramatically because it can take months in some cases to heal or in worse cases live with a physical disability.
 Moreover psychological effects can be even more damaging as it may take years to recover from, especially if the individual develops paranoia or severe depression.
 It could take months of counselling and attendance of self-help groups in order to get the individual back on track.
 Anticipation or fear of crime is also extremely cost worthy, people buy security items to make themselves feel more safe and secure.
 The most popular security items include panic alarms, closed circuit television and burglar alarms.
 In a short conclusion, the effects of crime are increasing, they are devastating and costly.
 More effort, time and money need to be implemented in security, policing, and prevention, in order for people to at least feel safer and prevent the fear of crime.